-In asset-backed lending you put your trust in the valuer.
+In asset-backed lending, you put your trust in the valuer.
 Real estate is a very fragmented market where each property is unique and valuation is sometimes very difficult to estimate, especially when the loan is aimed at developing a property.
-Even worse, without a strong surveyor with a mandate from the platform, there is no guarantee that the funds will be spent according to the plan.
-In addition, there is a huge risk in lack of proper due diligence by the platform as the interests of the platform and the investor/lender are not aligned.
+Even worse, without a strong surveyor with a mandate from the platform, the funds will not be guaranteed to be spent according to the plan.
+In addition, there is a huge risk in the lack of proper due diligence by the platform as the interests of the platform and the investor/lender are not aligned.

-A loan to asset value of for example 70%, may in reality be 80%.
-As an example I give you one from the UK: I participated in one loan where 1.2 million GBP was lent, and the security was valued at about 1.8 million.
-The borrower defaulted, and the security was sold at auction for 900 000, just half of the value given by a certified 3rd party property valuer.
-It gets worse, just 500 000 was paid back to lenders as 400 000 was paid out in fees to handle the sale.
+A loan to asset value of 70% may, in reality, be 80%.
+As an example, I give you one from the UK: I participated in one loan where 1.2 million GBP was lent, and the security was valued at about 1.8 million.
+The borrower defaulted, and the security was sold at auction for 900 000, just half of the value a certified 3rd party property valuer gave.
+It gets worse; just 500 000 was paid back to lenders as 400 000 was paid out in fees to handle the sale.

 Power of attorney and subsequently litigation risk